-This is why it’s hard to compare the visual interface between Windows 11 and Linux distributions since distributions are so different from one another.
+This is why it’s hard to compare the visual interface between Windows 11 and Linux distributions since distributions are so different.

-Regardless of the distribution that you’re using, the interface on Linux is consistent and minimalistic, and certain distributions might even look better than Windows, but that all comes down to personal preference.
+Regardless of the distribution you’re using, the interface on Linux is consistent and minimalistic.
+Certain distributions might even look better than Windows, but that all comes down to personal preference.

 It’s worth mentioning that Windows 11 is customizable, and there are many great Windows 11 themes that you can download for free.

-At the same time, Linux Architecture is comprised of User space and Kernel space, these layers including the following main components: Hardware, kernel, System call interface, as well as User applications or utilities.
+At the same time, Linux Architecture is comprised of User space and Kernel space, these layers include the following main components: Hardware, kernel, System call interface, as well as User applications or utilities.

-When it comes to security, Linux is the champion for several reasons.
+When it comes to Windows 11 vs. Linux security, Linux is the champion for several reasons.
 First off, almost 73% of users are on Windows, and that’s a massive number of users that hackers can exploit.

-On the other hand, the Linux userbase is a lot smaller, with about 2.6% of the market share, and the number of hackers and potential victims is a lot smaller.
+On the other hand, the Linux user base is much smaller, with about 2.6% of the market share, and the number of hackers and potential victims is much smaller.

 Lastly, most malware is in .exe format, and you’ll infect your PC when you run the malicious .exe file.
-Linux can’t work with .exe files, and it can’t run them, so if you ever download a malicious Windows file, it simply won’t run on Linux.
+Linux can’t work with .exe files and can’t run them, so if you ever download a malicious Windows file, it won’t run on Linux.

-In terms of numbers, there are about 74.8 million different threats available for Windows, while that number is a lot less on Linux.
+In terms of numbers, about 74.8 million different threats are available for Windows, while that number is a lot less on Linux.